-- To be eligible for a FWS award, a student must meet the standard eligibility criteria and must have financial need, that is, her cost of attendance (COA) must be greater than her expected family contribution (EFC).
+- To be eligible for a FWS award, a student must meet the standard eligibility criteria and must have financial need, that is, the cost of attendance (COA) must be greater than the expected family contribution (EFC).

 - FWS when combined with all other resources may not exceed the student’s need.
 Therefore the amount of your award may be affected by other forms of aid (the total grants and/or loans) and outside resources such as scholarships.

 - Apply for Financial Aid (Complete the Free Application for Federal Student Aid and provide additional documentation to NECC).

 - Enroll and maintain a minimum of six (6) credits for the semester.

 - Meet Satisfactory Academic Progress requirements.

 - If hired, students are required to complete additional forms and provide two (2) forms of identification before they can be authorized to work under the FWS Program.

 How many hours can students work, and what is the rate of pay?